University of Technology Sydney

 Teaching and learning strategies

 This subject uses an inquiry-based learning strategy that involves students in researching and developing their own solutions to complex design challenges.
 The subject uses design professionals as studio leaders to ensure that all content and tasks are relevant to current professional practice in a global context.
 This subject includes active learning experiences where ongoing feedback is provided weekly in all on campus or remote engagements such as online content and studios.
 It is therefore imperative that students attend all studios and engage with all online content.
-The subject combines online content and one 3h studio per week.
-The online content will provide knowledge relevant to the subject, and that will enable students to work on their design projects.
-The knowledge provided includes information on the principles of Analogue & Digital UX and how they are applied to Product Design.
+The subject combines a 1hr lecture, online content and one 2.5hr studio per week.
+The online content will provide knowledge relevant to the subject, and that will enable students to work (in groups and individually) on their case study development and their design projects.
+The knowledge provided includes information on the principles of design for interaction and Analogue & Digital UX and how these are applied to Product Design.
 Prior to studios, students will be required to engage with the online content and prepare questions or complete tasks for their studio leader relating to the weekly topic, and the design projects they are working on.
 Students will be able to do this by reviewing reference material relevant to all online content.
 The weekly online content topic and where to find reference materials is listed in the Program.
-In the studios, students will work on their design projects with their studio leader.
+In the studios, students will work on their case studies and design projects, guided by their studio leader.
 At the beginning of each studio the studio leader will discuss with the entire group the challenges they are facing with their projects.
-The studio leader will then prompt students faced by similar challenges to form small groups to facilitate collaborative discussions.
+The studio leader will then prompt students faced by similar challenges to form small groups to facilitate collaborative discussions and project work.
 The studio leader will be reviewing the work weekly and will provide feedback verbally.

-It shall be the student's responsibility to record any feedback provided in studio.
+It is the student's responsibility to record any feedback provided in studio.
 During presentations students will be expected to actively participate in collaborative peer review feedback exercises.
 Grades, marks and feedback on final design submissions will be provided through Canvas.

 An additional aim of this subject is to help you develop academic and professional language and communication skills to succeed at university and in the workplace.
 During the course of this subject, you will complete a milestone assessment task which will, in addition to assessing your subject-specific learning objectives, assess your English language proficiency.
 This does not influence your assessment for the subject itself.